 Advantages of Incremental Model

-- Customer Interaction Maximum: Customer interaction maximum because in every increment, the product delivered to the customer.
+- Customer Interaction Maximum: Customer interaction maximum because in every increment, the product is delivered to the customer.

 - Lowers initial delivery cost: Initially, product cost is low, because the product is delivered increment-by-increment, so the customer does not have to pay all costs initially.